 Coding competitions and hack-a-thons are effectively short-term, single-task variations of mob programming.
 The members of the team, and their current role, are also potentially dynamic.
 Since this use case is typically also time-sensitive, the ability to collaborate in real-time without needing to adopt an entirely new tool, and the ability to work together, without being restricted to a single screen or keyboard, can go a log way in increasing velocity.

-Since the participants in this environment might not always be fully "trusted", we've heard requests to allow removing (and blocking) a guest from a session at any time, which is something that we plan on enabling (#398), and supports the goal of providing "hosts" with complete control over their environment.
+Since the participants in this environment might not always be fully "trusted", you can remove (and block) a guest from a session at any time.
+This provides "hosts" with complete control over their environment.

 School Group Projects